Conservation grazing

 Conservation grazing or targeted grazing is the use of semi-feral or domesticated grazing livestock to maintain and increase the biodiversity of natural or semi-natural grasslands, heathlands, wood pasture, wetlands and many other habitats.
 Conservation grazing is generally less intensive than practices such as prescribed burning, but still needs to be managed to ensure that overgrazing does not occur.
 The practice has proven to be beneficial in moderation in restoring and maintaining grassland and heathland ecosystems.
-The optimal level of grazing will depend on the goal of conservation, and different levels of grazing, alongside other conservation practices, can be used to induce the desired results.
+Conservation or monitored grazing has been implemented into regenerative agriculture programs to restore soil and overall ecosystem health of current working landscapes.
+The optimal level of grazing and grazing animal will depend on the goal of conservation.
+Different levels of grazing, alongside other conservation practices, can be used to induce desired results.

 History

-For historic grasslands, grazing animals, herbivores, were a crucial part of the ecosystem.
-When grazers are removed, historically grazed lands may show a decline in both the density and the diversity of the vegetation.
+Historically grasslands, grazing animals, herbivores, were a crucial part of the ecosystem ecosystems.
+When grazers are removed, previously grazed lands may show a decline in both the density and the diversity of the vegetation loss of biodiversity, and wildfires.
 The history of the land may help ecologists and conservationists determine the best approach to a conservation project.

-Historic threats to grasslands began with land conversion to crop fields.
-This shifted to improper land management techniques and more recently to the spread of woody plants due to a lack of management and to climate change.
+Historic threats to grasslands began with land conversion to crop fields and working landscapes.
+As of 2017, approximately 20% of native grazing lands worldwide have been transformed into crops resulting in a 60% loss of soil carbon.
+This shift allowed for improper land management techniques and more recently to the spread of woody plants due to a lack of management and to climate change.
+Overgrazing and trampling of soil and grasslands from human-introduced livestock has led to reduction in vegetation cover, increased soil erosion from overexposure, and in more arid climate, desertification that is intensified by drought.
+Now, grazing lands are the most degraded land use worldwide.

-Conservation grazing in practice
+Conservation Grazing in Practice

 Intensive grazing maintains an area as a habitat dominated by grasses and small shrubs, largely preventing ecological succession to forest.

 Extensive grazing also treats habitats dominated by grasses and small shrubs but does not prevent succession to forest, it only slows it down.

 Conservation grazing is usually done with extensive grazing because of the ecological disadvantages of intensive grazing.

 Conservation grazing needs to be monitored closely.
 Overgrazing may cause erosion, habitat destruction, soil compaction, or reduced biodiversity (species richness).

 Rambo and Faeth found that the use of vertebrates for grazing of an area increased the species richness of plants by decreasing the abundance of dominant species and increasing the richness of rarer species.
 This may lead to a more open forest canopy and more room for other plant species to emerge.